projectsf/thing/java/examples/Thing/notes/README.txt

 /* to do */
+  -- define message set and xsd
-  -- add command factor and dispatch
+  -- add command factory, and command pattern implementation
+    -- commands will result in file writes for now
+  -- how to dynamically load components and start them (like bootstrap manager) -- add security
-  -- add signal handling at top (SIGINT/SIGTERM(ctrl-c)) --
+  -- add signal handling at top (SIGINT/SIGTERM(ctrl-c))

 /* what are components
   -- identity manager